 - Time Saver: The self-cleaning cycle allows you to do other things.
 You can do the cycle in an evening, whereas a manual cleaning takes longer.

-- Cost Consideration: You might pay a hundred or so for the self-clean feature, but with manual clean, you must purchase oven cleaners and scouring pads.
+- Cost Consideration: You might pay $100 or so extra for the self-clean feature, but with manual clean, you must purchase oven cleaners and scouring pads.
 Using energy during the self-clean cycle is basically a trade-off for time and effort saved.

 The Self-Cleaning Oven Cycle